 Check out the airport layout in advance

 Depending on how comfortable you are with solo travel, this is either unnecessary or a huge comfort.
 If you’re the sort of person who gets lost easily, it’s a great idea to hit the websites for the airports you will visit and check out the terminal maps.
 Research where the gates are (even if you don’t know your gate yet), the airport lounges if you fancy splashing out, and the food and shopping options.
+You don’t want to start your amazing trip in a great ball of airport-induced anxiety, so make life easier on yourself!

 Research transport options from the airport to your accommodation